nmccarty/asuran/README.md

 ## Installing and using

-Install asuran either from this repository or with
+In most cases you will be interacting with the command line asuran clinet (asuran-cli).
+Either build it from source from the asuran-cli directory in this repository, or install it with:
 ```bash
 env RUSTFLAGS="-C target-feature=+aes,+ssse3" cargo install asuran-cli
 ```
 Optionally add `-C target-cpu=native` for even better performance.
+The target features (aes and sse3) are required to get good performance, and asuran does not currently offically support being built without them.

 See `asuran-cli --help` for usage.

+`asuran-cli` is, at heart, a thing wrapper that glues togehter the API of the `asuran` library.
+The `asuran` crate provides a high level interface for interacting with repositories, and will always be a sepereate component and enjoy the same level of support as `asuran-cli` itself.

 ## Documentation